ThatRedKite/thatkitebot/README.md

 ```sh
 docker compose up -d thatkitebot
 ```
 This will start the bot in the background.
-Error messages and status messages can be read with `docker logs thatkitebot-thatkitebot-1`.
+Error and status messages can be read with `docker logs thatkitebot-thatkitebot-1`.
 If you do not wish to start the bot in the background, you can omit the `-d` and any messages will be shown in your terminal.

 # Section 3.
 Maintenance